pierre-rouleau/pel/README.rst

   and hard tab control in several major modes,
-- provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection,
+- provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection;
+  the `🚦 Tree-sitter PDF`_ lists these modes,
 - uses the extremely powerful Emacs customization system to drive activation of features,